 Somewhat false.
 Cannabis is considered to have a low-to-moderate dependence potential, much lower than other psychoactive substances such as heroine and alcohol / tobacco.

 Medicinal cannabis is only prescribed by doctors as a last resort

 True.
 Medical cannabis is often used as an adjunctive treatment and are typically reserved for use after the patient has failed to respond to other licensed recommended treatment (or off-label use of medicine that is licensed for another purpose).
 Numerous studies have shown that medicinal cannabis may be useful for various medical conditions.
 These include chemotherapy-induced nausea and vomiting, chronic pain, neuropathic pain, muscle spasms, certain types of epilepsy and as an appetite stimulant.
 Investigations into medical cannabis continue and may likely reveal additional therapeutic uses in the future.

 If I use medicinal cannabis I will feel ‘high’

 This depends on the cannabis composition.
-THC is the major psychoactive component of cannabis which can cause us to feel ‘high’, while CBD is a non-psychoactive component and is thought to reduce the ‘high’ caused by THC.
+THC is the major psychoactive component of cannabis which can cause us to feel ‘high’.
+CBD is psychoactive as it acts within receptors of the central nervous system, however it is non-intoxicating unlike THC.
 Psychoactive effects experienced may include euphoria, increased sensory perception, hallucinations, disturbed memory, unsteady gait, slurred speech, anxiety or vomiting.
 These effects may be reduced by using the lowest dose of THC and optimizing CBD.